Poppleton (book series)

-Poppleton is the main character in a series of children's books written by American author Cynthia Rylant.
+Poppleton is a series of children's books written by American author Cynthia Rylant and illustrator Mark Teague.
 The stories follow a pig named Poppleton who moves from the city to a small town and enjoys humorous adventures with his friends and neighbors.
 This series is marketed to children ages 5 to 9.
 Poppleton was the mascot for American Library Association's 1997 reading campaign.